caleb531/youversion-suggest-data/CONTRIBUTING.md

 versions available for the language

-If you're feeling adventurous, you may also try adding your own language using the language utility apart the data module.
+If you're feeling adventurous, you may also try adding your own language using the language utility that's part of the data module.
 See the section on **Adding language support** below for more information.

 ## Contributing code